Left-Handness: Artists Who Proved It Was a Gift, Not a Curse

 Everyone remembers their first sighting of a Sheela Na Gig.
 Wandering around an old church, breathing in the architecture, the history, the silence.
 And then – that looks like, oh, yes, it is – a naked woman, exposing her genitals to your gaze.
 What is a Sheela Na Gig and how has it influenced modern art?

 Hidden in plain sight, these wooden or stone sculptural figures can be found in churches across the UK and in central Europe.
 Let’s take a closer look at these fantastic creatures.

-No-one can definitively explain the exact purpose of the stone carvings.
+No one can definitively explain the exact purpose of the stone carvings.
 Sheela Na Gig is generally believed to be a pre-Christian deity or fertility symbol.
 She almost always has exaggerated genitalia.
-She is depicted with a fruitful womb, but with an older, crone head.
-Is this the Earth goddess who both births us, and then takes us in death?
+She is depicted with a fruitful womb but with an older, crone head.
+Is this the Earth goddess who both births us, and then takes us to death?

 The figures are often depicted in a birthing position.
 There are suggestions that they are a folklore talisman used for promoting a successful birth – a mascot of the midwife if you will.
 As remember, in the past many women would have died during childbirth.